Suzuki Kizashi Insurance Rates

 Rates are averaged for all Suzuki Kizashi models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- You may be able to save approximately $120 per year just by shopping early and online
+- Drivers can save around $120 per year just by shopping early and online

-- Teen drivers are charged the highest prices, possibly costing $348 per month if full coverage is included
+- Youthful drivers have the highest car insurance rates, costing as high as $348 per month if the policy includes full coverage

 Rate Tables and Charts